The Devil and Max Devlin: Plot

 Eventually Max obtains all three signatures, and upon signing, their personalities immediately change for the worse.
-After Max and Penny wed, Barney appears and reveals that all three of them will die at midnight, and though Max gets to live until the natural end of his own life, he is still damned.
-Angered at being deceived, Max is ready to destroy the contracts, and Barney whisks Max back to hell revealing his true demonic form, threatening Max with even greater torment if he destroys the contracts.
+After Max and Penny wed, Barney appears and reveals that all three of them will die at midnight, and although Max will get to live until the natural end of his own life, he is still damned.
+Horrified and angered at being deceived, Max is ready to destroy the contracts, and Barney whisks Max back to hell revealing his true demonic form, threatening Max with even greater torment if he destroys the contracts.
 Knowing he is already condemned, Max throws the papers into a nearby fire, but he is quickly returned to life.

 Believing himself still damned, Max leaves his wedding reception to say goodbye to Nerve and Stella, and finds that their personalities have returned to normal.
 When he comes back to say goodbye to Toby and Penny, he is overjoyed when he can again see himself in a mirror, surmising that by his self-sacrifice he has been redeemed and Barney is defeated.
 Attending one of Stella's concerts with Penny and Toby that night, Max looks toward Heaven and gives thanks.